anderseklof/redis-sentinel-docker/README.md

       redisnet:
         ipv4_address: 192.168.55.30
     ```
 - (Only available for Linux).
-To restore all configuration files to their original state, run `./script/create-conf-files.sh` script.
+To restore all configuration files to their original state, run `./script/create-conf-files.sh`.

 ## Failover